Harry-Hopkinson/openrct2-soft-guest-cap-editor/README.md

 ## Features

 - Enter your desired `Soft Guest Cap` into the input box and then click on `Activate custom soft guest cap` for your soft guest cap to be applied.
-- Click on the `Current Guest Cap` button to recieve a notification of your current Soft Guest Cap.
+- Click on the `Current Guest Cap` button to receive a notification of your current Soft Guest Cap.

 ## Installation